 * LSIS (2007, revised 2013) Addressing literacy, language, numeracy and ICT needs in education and training: Defining the minimum core of teachers' knowledge, understanding and personal skills – A guide for initial teacher education programmes Coventry LSIS

-* A companion guide: Inclusive learning approaches for literacy, language, numeracy and ICT (2007) is available at:
+* A companion guide: Inclusive learning approaches for literacy, language, numeracy and ICT (2007)

 This article is copyright Ann Gravells - the next article from her will be: Questioning techniques